RuckPack: Here's What Happened After Shark Tank

 According to LinkedIn, O'Brien too stepped down from the position in 2017.
 Additionally, Dyer bought back O'Leary and Herjavec's equity in the months after the show — a move that he later admitted on The What Would U Ask Podcast that he very much regretted.

 These critical changes may have jeopardized RuckPack, causing it to shutter for good.
-Considering the fact that the company was still active on Facebook until April 2024, however, it could be that RuckPack has simply stumbled into temporary troubles.
+Considering the fact that the company was still active on Facebook until May 2024, however, could mean that RuckPack has simply stumbled into temporary troubles.
 After all, RuckPack has had issues with inventory in the past, causing the energy shots to go out of stock.
+The official website is the best bet for updates as of late 2024, at least when it comes to purchasing shots.

 Besides, Dyer's LinkedIn page indicates that he is still the CEO of RuckPack despite the brief changes.
 Although he also works full time as the CEO of a cyber security company called Eagle Tech Corp, it wouldn't be the first time he's juggled two roles at once.